Photo courtesy of ARH Inspirations via Chat GPT

 The leaves of the fig show the false presentation,

-Reminders of failures wither the hearts of a nation.
+and reminders of failures wither the hearts of a nation.

-Watch to be counted worthy and pray.
+watch to be counted worthy and pray.

 Now, two go to prep the large room for the guest,

-To clear out the upstairs for a meal and for rest.
+to clear out the upstairs for a meal and for rest.

-Final arrangements are made for the Passover seats
+Final arrangements made for the Passover seats

-And a family of brothers gathers to eat.
+and a family of brothers gathers to eat.

-The first course, a servant on one humble knee,
+The first course, a servant on one humble knee.

-Pushes through protest to wash all their feet.
+He pushes through protest to wash all their feet.

 Judas will go and do what he must do,

-Setting in motion the events prophesied true.
+setting in motion events prophesied true.

 Continue to part two . . .